 Welcome to the second post in the series: Punctuation For Beginners.
 Last week, we discussed what punctuation is and why we need it.
+This post is all about full stops.

-Today, I will be writing about The Full Stop
+In this post, I will be writing about The Full Stop

 What is a full stop?